Adjunct professor in the New York University School of Law, LL.M. (tax) program

 Prior to her position in ACCI’s front office, Anne was the Senior Technical Reviewer in Branch 3 (the foreign tax credit branch) of ACCI.
 Before joining ACCI in 1998, Ms. Devereaux served as Editor for Tax Notes International, as an associate at the law firm of Muldoon, Murphy & Faucette, and as Attorney-Advisor to the Honorable Herbert Chabot at the U.S. Tax Court.
 Ms. Devereaux received her Bachelor’s degree from the College of William and Mary, her J.D. from the Columbus School of Law, Catholic University of America, and her LL.M. in Taxation from the Georgetown University Law Center.

-Anthony Provenzano’s practice focuses on the tax, ERISA, securities, and other laws impacting executive compensation and employee benefits, as well as the employment tax and reporting issues that may arise with respect to such arrangements.
-He routinely advises clients on the various rules regarding non-qualified equity compensation and tax-qualified arrangements, and the surrounding employment tax and deduction issues.
-In addition, Mr. Provenzano’s practice includes controversy matters involving the Internal Revenue Service (IRS), U.S. Department of Labor, and Pension Benefit Guaranty Corporation (PBGC) exams and disputes.
+Anthony Provenzano's practice focuses on the tax, ERISA, and other laws impacting executive compensation and employee benefits, as well as the employment tax and reporting issues that may arise with respect to such arrangements.
+He routinely advises clients on the various rules regarding non-qualified, equity, and tax-qualified arrangements, and the surrounding employment tax and deduction issues.
+In addition, Mr. Provenzano's practice includes controversy matters involving the IRS, DOL and PBGC exams and disputes.

-Mr. Provenzano’s extensive experience in executive compensation and employee benefit matters allows him to advise clients on the broader legal implications of an arrangement and how various benefit regimes could interact.
-For instance, when drafting a new equity or deferred compensation program, he can advise how the benefits under the new program will interact with the employer’s tax-qualified 401(k) and pension arrangements, the various employment tax pitfalls that may arise, and whether the benefits under the new arrangement will need to be described in the employer’s proxy statement.
+Mr. Provenzano's extensive experience in executive compensation and employee benefit matters allows him to advise clients on the broader legal implications of an arrangement and how various benefit regimes could interact.
 His experience in handling controversy matters, involving split dollar arrangements, deferred compensation programs, mispriced stock options, and qualified plans, can also help a client understand how plan language may be viewed by a government examiner or a participant asserting a claim.
 Clients quoted by Chambers have described Mr. Provenzano as "very thorough and very knowledgeable of the tax code."

-Mr. Provenzano is frequently asked to speak on matters regarding executive compensation, including deferred compensation and the attendant payroll tax and reporting obligations with respect to such arrangements, performance-based compensation under Internal Revenue Code Section 162(m), defending against IRS executive compensation and employment tax audits, proxy disclosure of executive perks, and the new IRS guidance regarding correction of failures under a Code Section 409A arrangement.
-Mr. Provenzano is the former Vice Chair of the firm's Employee Benefits Department.
+Mr. Provenzano is frequently asked to speak on matters regarding executive compensation, including deferred compensation and the attendant payroll tax and reporting obligations with respect to such arrangements, the deduction limitations under Internal Revenue Code Section 162(m), defending against IRS executive compensation and employment tax audits, and IRS guidance regarding correction of failures under a Code Section 409A arrangement.

 Bill Alexander focuses on the tax aspects of corporate transactions, including U.S. and cross-border mergers and acquisitions, spin-offs, corporate restructurings and other business transactions.